-So, whilst there are many great reasons to load up that “private” browser, how good of a job does your internet browser do of erasing evidence that you were ever there?
+There are many great reasons to load up that “private” browser.
+However, it’s important to be aware that this way of surfing the internet might not actually give you the anonymity you desire.
+How good of a job does your internet browser really do of erasing evidence that you were ever there?

-We analyzed the details of the four popular internet browsers’ “private” mode, to find out how each one manages your privacy when you’re browsing online.
+We analyzed the “private” mode offered by the four most popular internet browsers to find out how each one manages your privacy when you’re browsing online.

 Chrome in private browsing mode

-We don’t always have a choice on which browser we can use.
-In fact, many workspaces suggest Chrome due to the handy extensions that can improve productivity.
+We don’t always get to choose which browser we use.
+In fact, many workspaces suggest Chrome due to its handy extensions that can improve productivity.

 Incognito mode will stop Chrome from storing the files you download, but they’re still saved to your computer, even after you leave incognito mode.
 Also, all bookmarks you create are saved to Chrome, as well as your preferences and accessibility choices.